 Quicksilver is a two-seater.
 Siting the engine well forward in the boat displaced the driver's cockpit to one side, allowing a second seating position to be created on the opposite side to counterbalance the weight offset.
 It's the first time since the 1950s that a two-seat format has been chosen for a craft of this type.
 An engineer or observer can travel in the second seat.

 Quicksilver is built with a unique combination of materials.
-So as to best match different areas of the boat's structure to the demands that will be placed on them, a wide variety of materials are being employed in construction.
+So as to best match different areas of the boat's structure to the demands that will be placed on them, a wide variety of materials and construction methods are being employed.
 This bespoke approach enhances strength-to-weight performance and attains a level of sophistication in construction that's unsurpassed in this class.

 Quicksilver can gather test-data.
 An array of sensors and related equipment is being installed to measure and store information on the boat's performance for detailed analysis.
 This will allow us to go faster in the knowledge that we are safe to do so.
 More than that, the craft can become a unique resource with which to conduct research.
 A highly-instrumented, high-speed waterborne testbed.